felipetavares/bazinga/README.md

 2. SDL Support      - [ok]
 3. Map Loading      - [ok]
 4. Video Support    - [ok]
-5. Map Display      - [wip]
+5. Map Display      - [ok]
+6. Input Support     - [wip]

 How to compile (linux)
 ----------------------

-You will need the following dependencies:
+You will need the following dependencies (with related dev ones where applicable):

 * build-essential
 * cmake
 * git
+* libdevil
+* sdl
+* libgl

 The first step to compile is to download the source code